 Remove the stem and leaves of the fuyu persimmon and discard.
 Peel them.
 Cut one persimmon into 8 wedges and slice the other into large wheels.

 In a medium mixing bowl, add the mixed leaves, 1 tsp of olive oil, salt and pepper to taste and massage the leaves gently.

 In a small fry pan, dry toast the almond flakes for 2 minutes.
-Toss as you go, so they don’t just burn on the one side.
+Toss as you go, so they don’t just burn on one side.

 Cut the apple in half and slice thinly.
 Keep it intact.

-Cut dried apricot into small bite size pieces.
+Cut dried apricot into small bites.

-How to Make Beetroot Dressing
+How to Make the Beetroot Dressing